POL-G-049, Version 2.1, 23 November 2020

 All stakeholders will be consulted during this process and all suitable options will be considered before any purchase is made.
 If external assistance is provided, any equipment purchased, must be used for the stated purpose of the purchase.

-Any portable assistive technology purchased through the EAF is the property of the staff member to support their mobility across roles.
+Any portable assistive technology purchased through the EAF is the property of the employee and will be transferred with the employee to any new role.

 5.8 Funding of reasonable adjustment